tsuru/tsuru/docs/reference/api.rst

 ***************

     * Method: PUT
-    * URI: /users/password
+    * Endpoint: /users/password
     * Body: `{"old":"123456","new":"654321"}`

 Returns 200 in case of success.
-Returns 400 if the json is invalid.
+Returns 400 if the JSON is invalid.
 Returns 400 if the old or new password is empty or nil.
 Returns 400 if the new password characters length is less than 6 and greater than 50.
 Returns 403 if the old password does not match with the current password.